sparkflows/sparkflows-docs/docs/aws/admin-guide/jupyter/installation.rst

    Above command will generate jupyter_lab_config.py in ~/.jupyter directory

-Change to directory .jupyter - cd ~/.jupyter directory
+Change to cd ~/.jupyter directory

 Customize the jupyter_lab_config.py file of jupyterlab and change the configuration below::